onaio/kujaku/SPECIFICATION.md

 The abstract class `TrackingServiceOptions` provides parameters to the TrackingService instance.
 2 classes extending the `TrackingServiceOptions` are available but you can create your own TrackingServiceOptions instance if needed.
-All parameters are explained in the `TrackingServiceOptions` class.
+All parameters are explained in the `TrackingServiceOptions`class.

+### TrackingService UI configuration

+The abstract class `TrackingServiceUIConfiguration` provides ui configuration to the TrackingService instance.
+1 class extending the `TrackingServiceUIConfiguration` is available but you can create your own TrackingServiceUIConfiguration instance if needed.

 ## Offline Maps Downloader Service